 Perhaps.
-But believe me, I see too many examples on the streets of women over 40 wearing these plain, boring t-shirts looking not fabulous at all.
+But believe me, I see too many examples on the streets of women over 40 (and of any age really) wearing these plain, boring t-shirts as an outer layer not looking fabulous at all.
 Many don’t fit well, and often you can clearly see bra straps or fat rolls through them, which is just not flattering.

 If you buy plain t-shirts then: